unctad-ai/eregulations-mcp-server/README.md

 - Access eRegulations data through a standardized protocol
 - Query procedures, steps, requirements, and costs
 - Search for procedures by name or criteria
+- Filter procedures by categories and options
+- MCP prompt templates to guide LLM tool usage
 - Support for both standard I/O and HTTP connections

 ## Installation